demisto/content/Packs/MISP/Integrations/MISPV3/README.md

 #### Human Readable Output

->Tag test has been successfully added to event bd3adb29-4404-4b54-8f88-e87a58325ba1
+>Tag test has been successfully added to event ce083018-0b85-430b-a202-f60bbffcd26b

 ### misp-add-tag-to-attribute
 ***
-Adds a tag to the given UUID attribute .
+Adds a tag to the given UUID attribute.

 #### Base Command